-- a) All signals shall be both acoustic and visual. - b) During the starting period the launching positions must be separated by at least a quarter of a lap The first named competitor in the draw shall have the choice of streamer colour and the other the choice of starting position. - c) It is the responsibility of the pilot/mechanics to make sure the streamer is unrolled before take-off. - d) The motor(s) must be started by flicking the propeller by hand. - e) A first signal, given by the Official Timer, shall signify the beginning of the 30 seconds period when the mechanic(s) or the pilot have the opportunity to start, run and adjust their motors. - f) A second signal, given by the Official Timer, shall signify the beginning of the combat heat period on or after which the model aircraft may be launched. - g) From the moment the Official Timer has given the signal to launch, the combat heat lasts for a maximum of 4 minutes. - h) When the Circle Marshal is satisfied that each model aircraft has completed two level laps, anticlockwise, separated by approximately half a lap, he will give a signal that combat may begin. - i) Following an interruption when one or both model aircraft have been grounded, combat may restart after a signal from the Circle Marshal.
-This signal shall be given as soon as the Circle Marshal is satisfied that there is approximately half a lap separation between the two model aircraft.

-- j) If, after a mid-air collision, no streamer can be found and the streamer retaining device is missing or bent, then, with the permission of the judges, it is acceptable to continue the heat without replacing the streamer. - k) Only the streamer/string may be moved around the circle by the mechanics/pilot.
-Models in the pitting area may not be moved, except to open a safe distance (approximately 5 metres) away from the opponent's mechanics.
+- a) All signals shall be both acoustic and visual. - b) During the starting period the launching positions must be separated by at least a quarter of a lap.
+The first named competitor in the draw shall have the choice of streamer colour and the other the choice of starting position - c) It is the responsibility of the pilot/mechanics to make sure the streamer is unrolled before takeoff. - d) The motor(s) must be started by flicking the propeller by hand. - e) A first signal, given by the Official Timer, shall signify the beginning of the 30 seconds period when the mechanic(s) or the pilot have the opportunity to start, run and adjust their motors. - f) A second signal, given by the Official Timer, shall signify the beginning of the combat heat period on or after which the model aircraft may be launched. - g) From the moment the Official Timer has given the signal to launch, the combat heat lasts for a maximum of 4 minutes. - h) When the Circle Marshal is satisfied that each model aircraft has completed two level laps, anticlockwise, separated by approximately half a lap, he will give a signal that combat may begin. - i) Following an interruption when one or both model aircraft have been grounded, combat may restart after a signal from the Circle Marshal.
+This signal shall be given as soon as the Circle Marshal is satisfied that there is approximately half a lap separation between the two model aircraft. - j) If, after a mid-air collision, no streamer can be found and the streamer retaining device is missing or bent, then, with the permission of the judges, it is acceptable to continue the heat without replacing the streamer. - k) Only the streamer/string may be moved around the circle by the mechanics/pilot.
+Models in the pitting area may not be moved, other than to maintain a safe distance of approximately 5 metres from the opponent's mechanics.
 Unless otherwise directed by the judges, it is the rearmost team's responsibility to move back before pitting.
 Under conditions of heavy wind, the Judges can allow models with a non-running engine to be moved to a safer starting position. - I) When moving around the circle the mechanics/pilots must be on the outside of the pitting circle.
 Within the pitting area and flight circle, mechanics may only move radially inward and outward. - m) If, as a result of a mid-air collision, the silencer is detached and the model aircraft remains airborne, the heat may continue.
-After a landing, however, the silencer must be replaced before the model aircraft can be used again. - n) The Circle Marshal will monitor the conduct of both pilots, and shall issue a yellow card warning to any pilot who uses a rough or unsafe flying style, causes line tangles, or displays unsportsmanlike behavior.
+After a landing, however, the silencer must be replaced before the model aircraft can be used again. - n) The Circle Marshal will monitor the conduct of both pilots, and shall issue a yellow card warning to any pilot who uses a rough or unsafe flying style, causes line tangles, or displays unsportsmanlike behaviour.
 Each yellow card issued (a maximum of three for each pilot, per competition) shall be officially recorded and retained for the remainder of the competition.
 Initial and subsequent offences during a competition are to be penalized in accordance with 4.4.12A and 4.4.12C, respectively.
-If the first yellow card incident is considered severe, the pilot shall also be disqualified for this offence. - o) The Circle Marshal shall give an acoustic signal to terminate the combat heat: - i) 4 minutes after the signal to launch (10 seconds countdown). - ii) if both streamer strings have been cut and the pilots have been asked to fly level and anticlockwise, and to cease combat (10 seconds countdown). - iii) if one pilot has only the string remaining and requests to cease combat the Circle Marshal should instruct both pilots to fly level and anti-clockwise (10 seconds countdown). - iv) if the heat has to be terminated due to disqualification of one or both competitors or for any other reason.
+If the first yellow card incident is considered severe, the pilot shall also be disqualified for the offence.